lengfeld/subpatch/README.internal.md

 Make a DDX: commands that use cwd and operation only on one subproject should not print out the subproject name!

+Add `subtree subtree ls` command

+Currently the `subpatch add/update` commands print only a single line.
+Maybe print the outputs of the  level-1/2 commands like subtree, init, cache and unpack, ...

+Try out new type checker: pyrefly check src/*.py